stevenharderjr/ocd-tools/readme.md

 # OCD Tools

-A collection of tools for straightforward tasks that take up lots of time and attention when engaged in by certifiable perfectionists.
+A collection of tools for straightforward tasks that demand inordinate time and attention from certifiable perfectionists.

 # Layout Equalizer
 Plot equal spacing while accounting for padding and material width.